 I had come to see them, to see the snake put its head out its hole as the signal that spring was come, but I hadn’t expected the kelpie, nor the transformation, nor what the snake would be.
-I realised the two women had stood up, were looking down at me, kindly-like and smiling.
+The two women had stood up, were looking down at me, kindly-like and smiling.
 Clumsily, I got to my feet.
 They gave me the cup, ’Take it back’ they said, ‘put it back.
 We won’t need it again for a year.’
-It was different now, the silver shining and the darkness too.
+It was different now, the silver bright and shining, and the darkness shining too.
 I took it back to the well, dropped it into the bucket and let the bucket down again into the water.
-When I drew it up this time it was light, easy, only some water in it.
+When I drew the bucket back up, this time it was light, easy, only water in it.
 I was thirsty, so I drank.
 I turned in time to see the women kiss and, as they did so, the moonlight shifted and became a dazzling, sparkling whirlwind that encompassed them both and took them out of my sight.

-The moon was sinking fast now, little light coming between the branches.
-I scurried back down the path to the village like a rabbit with the fox after it, but nothing was chasing me but my own fears.
-A candle stood still in the window, and no-one had yet barred the door.
+The moon was sinking fast now, only a little light coming down between the branches.
+I scurried back down the path to the village, like a rabbit with the fox after it, but nothing was chasing me but my own fears.
+A candle stood still in the window, no-one had yet barred the door.
 I slipped inside, the warmth hitting me, pulled off coat and boots and went to sit in the ashes of the fire.

 #MondayBlogs #FolkloreThursday #folklore